 Today is World Suicide Prevention Day.
 Suicide is a major public health problem in Northern Ireland.
 Last year, 303 men, women and children took their lives.
 The psychological pain that causes people to take their own lives is unimaginable.

 The Home Office estimates that 10 women in the UK kill themselves every week after repeated abuse.
-Research shows that domestic violence is the most prevalent cause of depression and other mental health difficulties in women.
-Victims of abuse are five times more likely to attempt suicide than other women – with one third of all female suicide attempts linked to domestic violence.
+Research shows that domestic abuse is the most prevalent cause of depression and other mental health difficulties in women.
+Victims of abuse are five times more likely to attempt suicide than other women – with one third of all female suicide attempts linked to domestic abuse.
 The figures for black and ethnic minority women are even higher.

 The international theme of World Suicide Prevention Day is ‘Suicide Prevention: One World Connected.’